-On February 23, 2011, the USCIS Service Center Operations Directorate hosted an engagement with AILA representatives.
-USCIS discussed issues related to contacting the Service Centers, Form I-824 processing, Form I-129, G-28 representation and case inquiry, fee waivers, H-1B and L-1 classifications, I-140 transfers, and the ability to consolidate filings.
+On December 8, 2010, the USCIS Service Center Operations Directorate hosted an engagement with AILA representatives.
+USCIS discussed issues related to the interaction between USCIS and the Kentucky Consular Center, H-1B applications and motions to reopen.
 The information below provides a review of the questions solicited by AILA and the responses provided by USCIS.

 Questions and Answers

 Question 1: Has Service Center Operations (SCOPS) posted its own minutes from the September SCOPS call yet?
 If so, where on the USCIS website can the document be found?

 Response: SCOPS is still working through the process with our Office of Public Engagement.
 We hope to post our minutes in the very near future.